GuggisbergSimon/CLD-labo/Labo04/003_DataStorePeformances.md

   instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the console would you use to detect this failure?

 ```
+The algorithm might be broken by not scaling up or down instances as needed leading to over or underutilisation of resources, by not distributing the load evenly among instances or by mismanaging the resources leading to bottlenecks.

 Inspecting conspicuous data would be a good way to detect it.
 Setting up alarms or triggers to ensure things follow the plan is advised.
 - Instance count should vary in size, both growing and shrinking.